 There has to be a better, simpler way.

 Kjell Olmarker’s interest in low back pain started when researching the sciatic nerve and the associated pain many people experience.
 Currently, most treatment options focus on relieving pressure on the spinal disc and addressing the symptoms.

 – I have been to many conferences on spinal surgery as a treatment.
 The general conclusion is that spinal fusion, a very costly and invasive method, only helps about 60-80 percent of the treated patients.

 Available for the majority

 And while spinal fusions do make life better for around 60-80% of the treated patients, it will never be a solution for the vast majority of people with cLBP.
 Today, only 1% of people with discogenic low back pain are treated with spinal fusion.

 – I have always felt that there has to be a better way; a less invasive treatment, available for a larger portion of those affected.
-Spinal fusion is not available for the absolute majority of people with cBLP.
+Spinal fusion is not available for the absolute majority of people with cLBP.
 When I ask the surgeons who perform spinal fusion if they would have that surgery done on themselves very few say yes.

 What is your vision for Stayble and STA-363?

 – I strongly believe that the product has an excellent potential to be efficient.
 One of the reasons for this is that the treatment is based on a reformulated substance from a well-documented molecule which makes it straightforward.
 In contrast to traditional drug development projects, there is no need for pharmacokinetic or further toxicological studies.
 This will keep down the costs, risks and development times substantially.

 Who will benefit from the treatment?